rixx/books.rixx.de/data/reviews/pierce-brown/red-rising/index.md

   rating: 3
 ---

 Wooop!
-Sci-Fi version of Hunger Games with real characters (a bit Mary Sue-ish, but still fun).
+Sci-Fi version of Hunger Games with real characters (Mary Sue-ish, but still fun).
 Also, touches of Brave New World in terms of castes.